rexrainbow/phaser3-rex-notes/docs/docs/ui-label.md

 - `orientation` :
     - `'left-to-right'`, `'horizontal'`,`'h'`, `'x'`, or `0` : Put icon at left side, and text at right side.
     - `'top-to-bottom'`, `'vertical'`,`'v'`, `'y'`, or `1` : Put icon at top side, and text at bottom side.
+- `rtl` :
+    - `true` : Layout children from right to left.
+    - `false` : Layout children from left to right.
+Default behavior.
 - `background` : [Game object of background](ui-basesizer.md#background), optional.
 This background game object will be resized to fit the size of label.
 - `icon` : Game object of icon, optional.
 - `iconMask` : Set true to add a *circle* mask on icon game object.